kevinserr/FirstRepo_MarcyLab/README.md

 <p>Hi!
 My name is Kevin Serrano, and I am learning how to use Git and GitHub as part of Marcy Lab.
 I am excited to develop my coding skills and collaborate on awesome projects in the future!</p>

 ## Fun Facts About Me
-<p> - I love to watch baseball especially the New York Yankees\ - I enjoy playing video games, specifically simulators \
+<p> - I love to watch baseball especially the New York Yankees<br /> - I enjoy playing video games, specifically simulators <br />
 - I built my own pc! </p>